Beefcake the Mighty

-Beefcake the Mighty is the bassist of the heavy metal band Gwar.
-He appears as a stout (hence his name) humanoid girded in Roman-style armor.
+Beefcake the Mighty is the bass guitarist of the heavy metal band Gwar.
+The character appears as a stout humanoid (hence his name), girded in Roman-style armor.
 He is usually portrayed wielding either an oversized Gladius sword or a large battle-axe.
+Since 2019, Beefcake has been portrayed by Casey Orr, one of several musicians to portray the character over the band's history.

 Background

 According to Gwar mythos, Beefcake originates from the planet Cholesterol (where he met singer Oderus Urungus).
 He weighs approximately 299 tons and "invented music by stretching dinosaur guts across the Grand Canyon".

 In the early days of Gwar, Balsac the Jaws of Death played bass and Beefcake played guitar.
 However by the time Gwar's first album Hell-O had been released, the roles had switched, and Beefcake became the permanent bass player.

 Before their first album, the character of Beefcake was known as Cornelius Carnage and was played by Greg Ottiger.
 Soon, however, Cornelius Carnage's character was developed into Beefcake the Mighty.
 When Hell-O was released in 1988, Beefcake was played by Michael Bishop.
 Bishop played the role until after the 1993 Halloween mini-tour (after recording This Toilet Earth, which would be released in January 1994).
-Casey Orr was enlisted to play the bass in February 1994.
+Former Rigor Mortis bassist Casey Orr was then enlisted to succeed him in February 1994.

 Bishop temporarily replaced Orr for a stint around the recording of We Kill Everything.
 After the release of Violence Has Arrived in 2001, Orr and his wife had a baby.
 He left the band shortly thereafter, and was replaced by Todd Evans.
 Evans suited the role well, as he is credited as being much larger than any of the previous Beefcakes.

 Evans continued to portray Beefcake for several years.
 Orr briefly returned to fill in for the 2007 European tour when Evans could not participate.
 In Spring 2008, Evans left Gwar to focus on his band, Mobile Deathcamp.
 On April 15, 2008, Casey Orr officially announced his return to the band, donning the armor of Beefcake the Mighty once more.